 Create Highly Identifiable Content

 Speciality Diet food blogs can still be successful.
-Food blogs is an over saturated market.
+Food blogs are an over saturated market.
 But where it appears to still show signs of growth is specialty diets.
-A well done Vegan and/or Gluten-Free blog makes money.
+A well done Vegan Keto, Paleo, and/or Gluten-Free blog makes money.
 I don’t tend to have any dietary issues that plague me.
 Every once in awhile I eat like a vegan to give my system a rest.
 I also eat gluten-free occasionally because I really like some of the brands.
 I’m not a representative of this market, but this market is also reaching me, along with their unique customer.
 Do you cook?
 Do you like to experiment?
 Not all vegan recipes taste great.
 I once had a gluten-free cupcake that was bloody awful.
-You know you have great delicious recipes in a specialty area.
-Share them with the world.
+You have great delicious recipes in a specialty area.
+Share them with the world, please!!